Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Numerical results

+In this section, we investigate the efficiency of the solution procedure \eqref{eqs: seven probs} proposed in \Cref{sec: HL solver}.
 The experimental set-up is as follows.
-Let $\Omega_h$ be an unstructured simplicial grid of the unit cube consisting of approximately \num{19000} elements.
-The elements have mean diameter of $h \approx 0.1$.
+Let $\Omega_h$ be an unstructured simplicial grid of the unit cube consisting of approximately \num{17200} elements.
+The edges have a mean length of $h \approx 0.08$.
 We set up the Hodge-Laplace problem with randomly chosen right-hand sides.
-We then compare the solution times needed for a direct solver for each of the sub-problems of \eqref{eqs: four probs} with the time required to solve the saddle-point system \eqref{eq: HL problem}.
-For each problem, we report the number of degrees of freedom and the time required by a direct solver.
+We then compare the solution times needed for a direct solver for each of the subproblems of \eqref{eqs: seven probs} with the time required to solve the saddle-point system \eqref{eq: HL problem}.
+For each problem, we report the number of degrees of freedom and the time required by the direct solver.
 The results are presented in \Cref{tab: solve times}.

+The experiment is then repeated for a domain consisting of the unit cube minus a torus.
+The domain has the Betti numbers $(1, 1, 1, 0)$ and is illustrated in \Cref{fig:harmonic1}.
+The mesh consists of approximately \num{21400} elements, and the bases for the non-trivial harmonic forms is computed using \Cref{lem: basis harmonics}.
+We report the solver times in \Cref{tab: solve times nontrivial} and make four observations that relate to both cases.

-First, while it is unsurprising that the total numbers of degrees of freedom coincide (cf. \Cref{lem: dims match}), it is noteworthy that the problem is decomposed into three subproblems of roughly equal size for $k = 3$.
+First, while it is unsurprising that the total numbers of degrees of freedom coincide (cf.~\Cref{lem: dims match}), it is noteworthy that the problem for $k = 3$ is decomposed into three subproblems of roughly equal size.
+As noted in \Cref{rem: mixed Darcy}, this case corresponds to the mixed formulation of the Poisson equation that is common in Darcy flow models.

-Second, we observe a speed-up factor of at least four for all instances of $k$, without loss of accuracy, indicating the potential of the approach.
-The best relative performance is seen in the case of $k = 2$, i.e.~the Hodge-Laplace problem posed on the Raviart-Thomas space, where the speed-up factor exceeds 10.
-Interestingly, this is the only problem that requires solving all three kinds of subproblems.
-We make two more observations regarding the efficiency in solving the subproblems.
-First, the problems posed on $\Pb \Lambda^{2}$ have an underlying tree structure which allows them to be solved in sequence, from the leaves to the root.
-We have not explicitly informed the solver of this and implemented exactly \eqref{eqs: four probs}.
+Second, we observe a speed-up factor of at least two for all instances of $k$, without loss of accuracy, which indicates the potential of the approach.
+The best relative performance is seen in the case of $k = 2$, i.e.~the Hodge-Laplace problem posed on the Raviart-Thomas space, where the speed-up factor exceeds 10 for both set-ups.
+Interestingly, this is the only problem that requires solving all seven subproblems.
+The problems posed on $\Vb^{2}$ have an underlying tree structure which allows them to be solved in sequence, from the leaves to the root.
+We have not explicitly informed the solver of this and implemented exactly \eqref{eqs: seven probs}.
 Nonetheless, these problems are solved within two hundredths of a second.
-Second, the problems on $\Pb \Lambda^{0}$ are simply much smaller than the others because there are far fewer nodes than edges or faces in the grid.
+On the other hand, the problems on $\Vb^{0}$ are simply much smaller than the others because there are far fewer nodes than edges or faces in the grid.
 These problems are therefore also solved relatively quickly.

 Third, we note that each of the (sub)problems can be solved with more efficient solution methods.
 However, we have opted for a standard, direct linear solver in all cases to keep the comparison relatively fair.
 The performance of different iterative solvers forms a study in its own right, which we reserve as a topic for future investigation.